kmlawson/china-revolutions-mo3337/seminars.md

 1. How does *The Gate of Heavenly Peace* help transform the way we think about the Tiananmen protests?
 About mass protest movements in general?
 2. The Chinese government, and many Chinese will claim that the blood of Tiananmen was a price to pay in order to avert political chaos that would have resulted in far more violence.
 What logic and assumptions are at work here?
 What happens when we generalise these claims to other places and times?

-## Week 6 - Independent Reading Week

-This week is critical for you to make progress on the research and writing of your long essay and everyone should have begun writing.
-Please bring what you have written to so far to our next meeting to share with fellow students, even if these are incomplete chunks.
-Keep in mind your second prospectus or critical review is due after this week.

-If you have fallen behind on the reading or your notes on the readings, also use this time to catch up.

 ## Week 7 - Revolution, Nation, and Ethnicity